-While there’s no doubt that some marketing businesses are looking for candidates with a relevant degree, it’s not the only criteria they use in selection nowadays.
+While there’s no doubt that some digital marketing businesses are looking for candidates with a relevant marketing degree, it’s not the only criteria they use in selection nowadays.
 If you can demonstrate that you know what you’re talking about and you’ve built a useful skill base, there’s no reason why you shouldn’t get your foot in the door with even some of the most prestigious companies.

 What it does take is putting in the effort online and showing you’re a force to be reckoned with.

 It’s by far the easiest way to cement some form of online reputation and is relatively cheap to do.
 There are a million and one different marketing blogs out there but that doesn’t mean yours can’t stand out from the crowd.
 Not only that but it teaches you how to undertake important marketing tasks such as creating engaging content and building a content calendar.